-AGENCY: Fish and Wildlife Service,
+AGENCY: Fish and Wildlife Service, Interior.

-Interior.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: We, the U.S. Fish and Wildlife Service (Service), propose to list the sand dune phacelia (Phacelia argentea), a plant species from coastal southern Oregon and northern California, as a threatened species and designate critical habitat under the Endangered Species Act of 1973, as amended (Act).
-This determination also serves as our 12-month finding on a petition to list the sand dune phacelia.
-After a review of the best available scientific and commercial information, we find that listing the species is warranted.
-Accordingly, we propose to list the sand dune phacelia as a threatened species with a rule issued under section 4(d) of the Act ("4(d) rule").
-If we finalize this rule as proposed, it would add this species to the List of Endangered and Threatened Plants and extend the Act's protections to the species.
-We also propose to designate critical habitat for the sand dune phacelia under the Act.
-In total, approximately 252 acres (102 hectares) in Coos and Curry Counties in Oregon, and Del Norte County in California, fall within the boundaries of the proposed critical habitat designation.
-We also announce the availability of a draft economic analysis of the proposed designation of critical habitat for sand dune phacelia.
+SUMMARY: We, the U.S. Fish and Wildlife Service (Service), list the sand dune phacelia (Phacelia argentea), a plant species from coastal southern Oregon and northern California, as a threatened species with a rule issued under section 4(d) of the Endangered Species Act of 1973, as amended (Act).
+We also designate critical habitat for the species under the Act.
+In total, approximately 180.8 acres (73.2 hectares) within 13 units in Coos and Curry Counties in Oregon, and Del Norte County in California, fall within the boundaries of the critical habitat designation.
+This rule extends the protections of the Act to this species and its designated critical habitat.
+DATES: This rule is effective September 21.2023.